 Student may be admitted under the Special Admission category when unusual or special circumstances exist, as determined by the Vice President for Enrollment Management.
-Special admission students who subsequently pursue academic credit at McMurry University must first apply for admission and be accepted as a degree-seeking student before the work taken as a special admission student will be applied toward a McMurry degree.
+A special admission student who subsequently pursues academic credit at McMurry University must first apply for admission and be accepted as a degree-seeking student before the work taken as a special admission student will be applied toward a McMurry degree.

-Special admission Applicants:
+Special Admission Applicants:

 - 1. Complete the freshman or transfer application for admission. - 2.
-Submit the \$25.00 non-refundable application fee. - 3.
-Submit an official transcript or statement of good standing from the college or university that you presently attend.
+Submit the \$25.00 non-refundable application fee. - Submit an official transcript or statement of good standing from the college or university that you presently attend.